robert-wl/city-recommendation/README.md

 names and alternate
 names as the index.

+The QGramIndedx and FuzzySearch are made in such a way if there were any other data categories, it can be easily extended and implemented.

 #### Technical Details

 The application uses dependency injections on almost every component to make it easier to test.
 The *lombok* package is